-Borrowers’ joy, and bitterness, at news of student loan relief
+Who gets student loan forgiveness?
+Relief prompts joy, angst

-For Nick Marcil, the cancellation of $10,000 of his student loans could mean at last moving out of his parent’s house.
+For Nick Marcil, the cancellation of $10,000 of his student loans could mean at last moving out of his parents’ house.

 Marcil, 24, studied at a Pennsylvania state college, earned scholarships and worked jobs while pursuing degrees in education but still owed $18,000 before Wednesday’s action by the Biden administration to erase some student loans.